 Belleau in Aisne, Hauts-de-France, France

 Location.
-49° 4.392′ N, 3° 17.456′ E. Marker is in Belleau, Hauts-de-France, in Aisne.
-Marker is on Rue Bois Belleau, in the median.
+49° 4.395′ N, 3° 17.398′ E. Marker is in Belleau, Hauts-de-France, in Aisne.
 Touch for map.
-The monument/marker is located within the Bois de la Marine reserve immediately south of the Aisne-Marne American Cemetery.
-Follow the signs from the cemetery to the reserve.
+This marker is on a circular trail leading from the west side of the Iron Mike monument parking area.
 Marker is in this post office area: Belleau, Hauts-de-France 02400, France.

 Categories. • War, World I •

 Credits.
 This page was last revised on September 9, 2018.
 This page originally submitted on July 26, 2015, by Michael Manning of Woodlawn, Tennessee.
 This page has been viewed 208 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on July 26, 2015, by Michael Manning of Woodlawn, Tennessee. • Andrew Ruppenstein was the editor who published this page.